Tallaght: 8th to 12th centuries

-With the foundation of the monastery of Tallaght by St. Maelruain in AD 769, there is a more reliable record of the area's early history.
-The monastery was a centre of learning and piety, particularly associated with the Céli Dé spiritual reform movement.
-It was such an important institution that it and the monastery at Finglas were known as the "two eyes of Ireland".
-St. Aengus, an Ulsterman, was one of the most illustrious of the Céli Dé and devoted himself to the religious life.
-Wherever he went, he was accompanied by a band of followers who distracted him from his devotions.
-He secretly travelled to the monastery at Tallaght where he was not known and enrolled as a lay brother.
-He remained unknown for many years until his identity was discovered by Maeilruain.
+The monastery of Tallaght by St. Maelruain in 769 and was a centre of learning and piety, associated with the Céli Dé spiritual reform movement.
+This and the monastery at Finglas were known as the "two eyes of Ireland".
+St. Aengus was one of the most notable of the Céli Dé and was devoted to the religious life.
+A band of followers accompanied him at all time, distracting him from his devotions.
+In secret, he travelled to the monastery at Tallaght where he was unknown and joined as a lay brother, remaining there many years until Maeilruain uncovered his identity.
 They may have written the Martyrology of Tallaght together, and St Aengus also wrote a calendar of saints known as the Félire Óengusso ("Martyrology of Aengus").
 St. Maelruain died on 7 July 792 and was buried in Tallaght.
-The influence of the monastery continued after his death, as can be judged by the fact that, in 806, the monks of Tallaght were able to prevent the holding of the Tailteann Games, because of some infringement of their rights.
+The influence of the monastery continued after his death, evidenced by the ability of the monks of Tallaght to prevent the holding of the Tailteann Games in 806, owing to some infringement of their rights.

-In AD 811, the monastery was devastated by the Vikings but the destruction was not permanent and the annals of the monastery continued to be recorded for several following centuries.
-After the Anglo-Norman invasion in 1179, Tallaght and its appurtenances were confirmed to the Diocese of Dublin and became the property of the Archbishop.
-The complete disappearance of every trace of what must have been an extensive and well-organised monastic settlement can only be accounted for by the subsequent history of the place, the erection and demolition of defensive walls and castles, and the incessant warfare and destruction that lasted for hundreds of years.
+The monastery was raided by the Vikings in 811, but not destroyed, and the annals of the monastery continued to be recorded for several 100 years after.
+Following the Anglo-Norman invasion in 1179, Tallaght and its appurtenances became part of the Diocese of Dublin and the property of the Archbishop.
+No trace of the monastic settlement remains today.